Paul Robeson: 1956–1957: End of McCarthyism

 On June 12, 1956, Robeson was called before the House Un-American Activities Committee after he refused to sign an affidavit affirming he was not a Communist.
 He attempted to read his prepared statement into the Congressional Record, but the Committee denied him that opportunity.
 During questioning, he invoked the Fifth Amendment and declined to reveal his political affiliations.
-When asked why he had not remained in the Soviet Union, given his affinity with its political ideology, he replied, "because my father was a slave and my people died to build [the United States and], I am going to stay here, and have a part of it just like you and no fascist-minded people will drive me from it!"
-At that hearing, Robeson stated "Whether I am or not a Communist is irrelevant.
+When asked why he had not remained in the Soviet Union, given his affinity for its political ideology, he replied: "because my father was a slave and my people died to build [the United States and], I am going to stay here, and have a part of it just like you, and no fascist-minded people will drive me from it!"
+At that hearing, Robeson stated: "Whether I am or not a Communist is irrelevant.
 The question is whether American citizens, regardless of their political beliefs or sympathies, may enjoy their constitutional rights."

-Due to the reaction to the promulgation of Robeson's political views, his recordings and films were removed from public distribution, and he was universally condemned in the U.S. press.
-During the height of the Cold War, it became increasingly difficult in the United States to hear Robeson sing on commercial radio, buy his music or see his films.
+In retaliation for Robeson's political views, his recordings and films were removed from public distribution, and he was universally condemned in the U.S. press.
+During the height of the Cold War, it became increasingly difficult in the United States to hear Robeson sing on commercial radio, buy his music, or see his films.

 In 1956, in the United Kingdom, Topic Records, at that time part of the Workers Music Association, released a single of Robeson singing the labor anthem "Joe Hill", written by Alfred Hayes and Earl Robinson, backed with "John Brown's Body".
 In 1956, after public pressure brought a one-time exemption to the travel ban, Robeson performed two concerts in Canada in February, one in Toronto and the other at a union convention in Sudbury, Ontario.

 Still unable to perform abroad in person, on May 26, 1957, Robeson sang for a London audience at St. Pancras Town Hall (where the 1,000 available concert tickets for "Let Robeson Sing" sold out within an hour) via the recently completed transatlantic telephone cable TAT-1.
 In October of that year, using the same technology, Robeson sang to an audience of "perhaps 5,000" at Porthcawl's Grand Pavilion in Wales.

 Nikita Khrushchev's denunciation of Stalinism at the 1956 Party Congress silenced Robeson on Stalin, although Robeson continued to praise the Soviet Union.
 That year Robeson, along with close friend W.E.B.
 Du Bois, compared the anti-Soviet uprising in Hungary to the "same sort of people who overthrew the Spanish Republican Government" and supported the Soviet invasion and suppression of the revolt.

 Robeson's passport was finally restored in 1958 as a result of the U.S. Supreme Court's 5 to 4 decision in Kent v.
-Dulles where the majority ruled that the denial of a passport without due process amounted to a violation of constitutionally protected liberty under the 5th Amendment.
+Dulles, in which the majority ruled that the denial of a passport without due process amounted to a violation of constitutionally protected liberty under the Fifth Amendment.